aubrieta/recipes/markdown/berbere-fried-chicken.md

   - Combine [all-purpose flour] and [baking powder] for the breading.
 Stir the unsaved spice mix in.
   - Combine [honey], [sriracha], and [salt] for the glaze.
   - Pour enough [olive oil] in a Dutch oven or pan until it is half as deep than the tenders are thick.
   - Dredge the marinated tenders in the breading.
-Working 3–4 pieces at a time, cook on each side until golden brown.
+Working 3 or 4 pieces at a time, cook on each side until golden brown.
   - Line the cooked tenders on a wire rack so that the excess oil can drip.
   - Stir 1/3 cup of the leftover cooking oil and the saved spice mix into the glaze.
-  - If needed, empty the pan and pour in a thin layer of new oil.
-Toast the bread.
-  - Assemble sandwiches with [bread], [lettuce], julienned [onion], [cheese], and fried chicken dipped in the glaze.
+  - Dip chicken into glaze and serve!
 ---

+Want salt and pepper on the table?
+Nah, at Ethiopian restaurants you'll find berbere and mitmita.
+All that incedible peppery acidity is from a spice called berbere.
+I supply my berbere from the Brundo Spice Comany at Café Colucci.
+It goes on everything, and it shines with chicken.
+I like to serve berbere fried chicken with ciabatta, lettuce, and manchego as a saucy sandwich.
+It drips everywhere.